DanielNoohi/auto-secure/README.md

 # auto-secure
 A lightweight security script fortifying your Linux Server

+in # Configure system logs for security auditing sudo nano /etc/rsyslog.conf part do the following:
 ```
 # Add the following lines to the end of the file:
 $ModLoad imudp